-It’s usually an arch that supports the hose, but in my build I’m using 2 rounded bars.
+It’s usually an arch that supports the hose, but in my build, I’m using 2 rounded bars.
 I am hoping that there won’t be any kinks and dents in the hose and the whole construction will last for years.

 Once I had all the timber cut to size I used my hole saw to remove some material from the horizontal pieces.
 As the material was too thick I had to proceed with my coping saw.
 To clean the cut I used the hole saw again.
 I then roughly removed the corners with 2 tools – a coping saw and a rasp.
 It was then ready for sanding.
-The last thing I did that day was gluing up the post.
+The last thing I did that day was glueing up the post.

 Sanding with 120 and 240 grit was the only option at that time, those were the only sanding belts I had on hand.
 Sanding produced a lot of dust!

-Next I took out my orbit sander and sanded all the pieces up to 240 grit.
+Next, I took out my orbit sander and sanded all the pieces up to 240 grit.